Āraiteuru Marae: The rebuilt marae

 In 2019, Te Puni Kōkiri approved an investment of $10,000 "to support the sharing of Mātauranga Māori and history in communities as a way to encourage Te Ao Māori to be recognised and valued."

+In February 2020 the marae marked its 40th anniversary.

-A year later it approved $55,000 (over two years) "To strengthen the capability and capacity of the organisation" followed by $15,000 funding in 2021 to create a marae development plan.
+That year Te Puni Kōkiri approved funding of$55,000 (over two years) "To strengthen the capability and capacity of the organisation" followed by $15,000 funding in 2021 to create a marae development plan.

 Otago Community Trust awarded a $91,000 grant in 2022 for building repairs to the kaumātua flats on the marae.